yext/pages/packages/pages/README.md

 Pages has a number of scripts to assist with development.
 Since the tool is meant to be used alongside a repository set up for Yext Pages it is recommended that any changes are tested against a starter repository.
-One such starter repo is (yext/pages-starter-react-basic)[https://github.com/yext/pages-starter-react-basic].
+One such starter repo is (yext/pages-starter-react-locations)[https://github.com/yext/pages-starter-react-locations].

-By default, this repository references a non-local version of `@yext/pages`.
-To point the starter this local repository update the starter's `package.json`'s `@yext/pages` dependency to `file:path/to/this/package/`.
+By default, the starter repository references a non-local version of `@yext/pages`.
+To point the starter at this local repository, first run `pnpm pack` in `./packages/pages`, then update the starter's `package.json`'s `@yext/pages` dependency to `file:../path/to/the/pack.tgz`.

+#

 ```
 pnpm build